smart48/larakube/README.md

 Local deployments are split in deployments for the app and other containers

-To fire up the app with the Laravel and Nginx container run
+To fire up the app with the Laravel and Nginx container

+- rename `configs/laravel_configMap.yml.example` to `configs/laravel_configMap.yml` if you hadn't
+- add your own values

 ```
+kubectl apply -f configs/laravel_configMap.yml
 kubectl apply -f deployments/php.yml
 ```